Order Book & Trades in Crypto

 Key Takeaways

-• Use limit orders in low-liquidity markets to reduce slippage
+• Use limit orders in illiquid markets to minimize slippage and protect trade execution quality.